Rise of Skywalker: The Force is 'meh' with this one

 Two hours later, I emerged... well, like everyone else on the planet, confused and disappointed.
 What... the hell... was that?
 Trade disputes?
 Midichlorians?
 Jake Lloyd?

-Eh, okay, even George Lucas can whiff once in a while.
+Eh, OK, even George Lucas can whiff once in a while.
 He'll pull it together for Attack of the Clones.
 And Revenge of the Sith.

 Nope.
 And nope.
 I'm not saying the prequels are bad, just that I have no desire to watch them ever again.
 They're dull and soulless and dumb and I hate them I hate them I hate them.